Hogan Business Reasoning Inventory: Samples & Practice Tests (2024)

 In each row, two of the cells consist of two symbols and the third cell consists of four symbols.
 None of the symbols appear more than once in the same row.

 Our HBRI PrepPack is the most accurate and professional in the market.
-It includes 5 full test simulations, dozens of practice questions, study guides, and covers all the topics and questions style you'll face in the exam.
+It includes 5 full test simulations, dozens of practice questions, and study guides, and covers all the topics and question styles you'll face in the exam.

 Other Hogan Tests